awesomeananth/awesomeananth/ReadMe.md

 I design and build production-grade AI systems where large models meet real-world constraints.

-My background spans distributed systems, cloud platforms, and high-throughput APIs, with recent focus on LLM-backed services, RAG pipelines, and agentic workflows.
-I care less about demos — and more about evaluation, observability, and reliability.
+My background spans distributed systems, cloud platforms, and high-throughput APIs, with recent focus on LLM-backed services, RAG pipelines, and agentic workflows. **I've worked across multiple stacks, with deep expertise in Python-based AI infrastructure on AWS and GCP.** I care less about demos — and more about evaluation, observability, and reliability.

 I'm especially interested in: